 There are ways to improve our sleeping patterns, such as reducing the amount of coffee and alcohol we consume, drinking plenty of water and exercising regularly, even if it only for a short amount of time each day.
 And, most importantly, doing what we can to get more rest.

 But one of the best ways to help with sleep is to reduce stress.
 Reducing stress does not mean giving up the many responsibilities we have.
-It does mean we need to take a bit of time each day to get rid of the stress we have accumulated—wipe the slate clean, so to speak.
+It does mean we need to take a bit of time each day to get rid of the stress we have accumulated—wipe the slate clean, so to speak which will increase our resilience to new stress.
 If we go to bed at night without the worries, strain, anxiety or fears of the day weighing us down, we will sleep better.

 The Transcendental Meditation technique is a very effective way of both preventing and reducing stress and fatigue, allowing us to be more productive and happy at work, at home and in the community.